samu-rize/holbertonschool-shell/basics/README.md

 ## Requirements

 - All scripts should be two lines long, ending with a new line.
-- The first line of all scripts should be exactly "#!/bin/bash."
-- Each script must
+- Each script must begin with the following line: "#!/bin/bash."